paulscherrerinstitute/mrfioc2/README.md

     * CML: only frequency mode works, since hardware addresses which store patterns are currently not accessible.
     * EVM-VME-300: Input registers for FrontInp0 and FrontInp2 are linked together in hardware.
 Awaiting firmware fix.
     * EVR-PCIe-300 inputs not tested
-* sending the data buffer upstream does not work on EVR-VME-300 and was not tested on other cards.

 ## Dependencies